-This is a perfect turkey leftover recipe, when you have nearly picked the bones clean!
-Pull of remaining turkey and enjoy all the health benefits of kale in this quick and easy quesadilla.
-Use gluten-free tortillas and swap out traditional cheddar cheese for your favorite raw cheddar, and enjoy.
+This is a perfect turkey leftover recipe when you have nearly picked the bones clean.
+Pull off the remaining turkey, and enjoy all the health benefits of kale in this quick and easy quesadilla.

-A journey to the Middle East, would eventually take you to a restaurant that served up succulent chicken or turkey and rice.
+A journey to the Middle East would eventually take you to a restaurant that served succulent chicken or turkey and rice.
 This recipe won’t disappoint.

 33. Scalloped Turkey

 Winter squash and leftover turkey never quite looked or tasted so good.
-To make this gluten free, swap out the wheat berries for brown rice or quinoa, and the breadcrumbs for gluten-free substitute.
+To make this gluten-free, swap out the wheat berries for brown rice or quinoa and the breadcrumbs for a gluten-free substitute.

-Think of this as a more interesting, and definitely healthier version of a twice-baked potato!
-Packed with nutrients, fiber, and a great way to use up that leftover turkey.
+Think of this as a more interesting and definitely healthier version of a twice-baked potato.
+It’s packed with nutrients, fiber and a great way to use up that leftover turkey.

 36. Turkey Tostadas

-A quick and satisfying healthy meal, using your leftover turkey, along with fresh avocado, black beans, and salsa.
-Replace the tortillas mentioned for sprouted grain tortillas, and the crumbled queso fresco with your favorite raw crumbly cheese.
+A quick and satisfying healthy meal, this recipe uses your leftover turkey, along with fresh avocado, black beans and salsa.
+Replace the tortillas mentioned for sprouted grain tortillas and the crumbled queso fresco with your favorite raw crumbly cheese.

 37. Korean Rice Pot

-Mmmmm.
-Enchiladas.
-Leftover cooked turkey smothered in avocado goodness.
-This recipe brings life to turkey leftovers, and comes together quickly.
-For the avocado cream sauce, substitute greek yogurt for the sour cream, and the flour for a gluten-free or sprouted flour alternative.
+This recipe brings life to turkey leftovers and comes together quickly.
+For the avocado cream sauce, substitute Greek yogurt for the sour cream and the flour for a gluten-free or sprouted flour alternative.

-Flavors of Italy combined with turkey leftovers?
-Divine.
 Swap out the cheddar cheese for a raw cheese or sheep’s milk cheese, and use whatever bell peppers you have on hand.
-Green, yellow, red, and orange peppers would all be equally tasty and beautiful in this quick and easy recipe.
+Green, yellow, red and orange peppers are all be equally tasty and beautiful in this quick and easy recipe.

 47. BBQ Turkey Pizza